multilang-depends/depends/doc/developer_guide_EN.md

 ImportStrategy is a strategy class named *Lang*ImportLookupStrategy that inherits the ImportLookupStrategy interface.
 Its role is to establish the relationship between different compilation units.
 Specifically, how to find a specific name in another compilation unit.

-The core method of ImportStrategy is lookupImportedType(String name, FileEntity fileEntity, EntityRepo repo, Inferer inferer).
+The core method of ImportStrategy is lookupImportedType(String name, FileEntity fileEntity, EntityRepo repo, Inferer IBindingResolver).
 Its description is as follows:

 How to find the corresponding entity out of current scope